Social Login

 - Go to

-/t/{tenantSlug}/portal/configuration/social-login - Click Add Provider → Microsoft
+/orgs/{orgId}/portal/configuration/social-login. - Click Add Provider → Microsoft.

-- Enter credentials and save
+- Enter credentials and save.

 Social Login URLs

-Each social provider has tenant-specific authentication URLs:
+Each social provider has organization-specific authentication URLs:

-Initiate: /t/{tenantSlug}/auth/social/{provider}
+Initiate: /orgs/{orgId}/auth/social/{provider}

-Callback: /t/{tenantSlug}/auth/social/{provider}/callback
+Callback: /orgs/{orgId}/auth/social/{provider}/callback

-Where {provider} is: google, github, microsoft, facebook, apple, linkedin
+Where {provider} is: google, github, microsoft, facebook, apple, linkedin.

 User Experience